alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 A question I find very important is: What is it about this particular problem, and the kinds of people who were motivated to solve it, where the most well-maintained solution available is a spreadsheet?

 <aside>
-When I say it's the most well-maintained: Techno's prep doc supports Pokemon that aren't even <em>released</em> yet.
+When I say it's the most well-maintained: Techno's prep doc supports Pokémon that aren't even <em>released</em> yet.
 </aside>

 I believe there are a great many problems like that in the world, and a lot of improvements on that programming paradigm yet to be properly realized.